| I

 a natural environment would.

-The cobbled surface allows water
+The cobbled shale surface allowed water

 clean of manure and spoiled